Available Saildocs Grib Data

 ==============

-This is NOAA's WW3 wave model, now run in conjunction with GFS on the same schedule and grid (see above) and re-labeled as "GFSwave".
+This is NOAA's WW3 wave model is run in conjunction with GFS on the same schedule and grid (see above), renamed to GFS-wave and combined with GFS by Saildocs.
 All of the primary WW3 data is available, the default parameter is "HTSGW" (height of significant waves, i.e. the average of the largest 1/3 of combined swell and wind-waves), "WAVES" means the same.

 HTSGW Significant Height of Combined Wind Waves and Swell [100]